 Patients and referring physicians may contact the vascular services program by calling 800-922-0000.
 Specialists offer experience with a full scope of treatment options ranging from the latest minimally invasive techniques to standard open surgical procedures.

 An estimated 20 to 30 million Americans are at risk for various vascular diseases, including stroke, peripheral arterial disease (PAD), carotid artery disease and aortic aneurysms.
-Nebraska Medicine offers a complete vascular screenings with no doctor referral needed.
+Nebraska Medicine offers complete vascular screenings with no doctor referral needed.
 Men and women 60 and older who have at least two cardiovascular risk factors like those listed below, or men age 55 and older with a family history of abdominal aortic aneurysms and at least one cardiovascular risk factor are especially urged to get screened.
 Click here to learn about a free Abdominal Aortic Aneurysm screening August 22.

 Complete Vascular Screening